hunner/puppet-wordpress/README.markdown

 * `wp_multisite`<br />
   Specifies whether to enable the multisite feature.
 Requires `wp_site_domain` to also be passed.
 Default: `false`

+* `wp_subdomain_install`<br />
+  Specifies the `SUBDOMAIN_INSTALL` value that will be used when configuring multisite.
+This states whether blogs created will be blogname.domain.com.
+Default: `false`

 * `wp_site_domain`<br />
   Specifies the `DOMAIN_CURRENT_SITE` value that will be used when configuring multisite.
 Typically this is the address of the main wordpress instance.
 Default: ''

+* `wp_path_current_site`<br />
+  Specifies the `PATH_CURRENT_SITE` value that will be used when configuring multisite.
+If all sites are to be under a url location that is not the toplevel / set this value /path/. wp-admin will then be at /path/wp-admin and additional blogs will be under /path/blogname.
+Default: '/'

 * `wp_debug`<br />
   Specifies the `WP_DEBUG` value that will control debugging.
 This must be true if you use the next two debug extensions.
 Default: 'false'